 Structure your data for Kumu

 This guide explains how to structure your data in Excel or Google Sheets.
 Finding it challenging to start from scratch?
 Do it the other way around!
-Manually create a few elements, connections, and some profile fields in Kumu, and click the export icon in the bottom-right corner of your project.
+Manually create a few elements, connections, and some profile fields in Kumu, and click the icon in the bottom-right corner of your project.

 Skip to section: